 Tacoma Community College’s Drop for Non-Payment procedure is the administrative process by which students are dropped from classes.
 This procedure is in accordance with the State Board for Community and Technical colleges reporting requirement.
 The Drop for non-payment occurs when enrolled students do not pay their TCC account balance for an academic quarter.
-Drops for non-payments are processed twice each term.
+There are two drops for non-payment that are processed each term.
 Specific drop dates are listed on the Important Dates Calendar.

-Students who do not pay tuition and fees will be dropped from their classes unless:
+Students who do not pay tuition and fees will be dropped from ALL of their classes unless:

 - The outstanding balance is $350 or less